MarlinFirmware/Marlin/README.md

 Marlin 360 3D Printer Firmware
 ==========================

-This version of the amazing Marlin 3D Printer Firmware was modified for rotating bed based printers, it is optimized for the R-360 3D printer.
+This version of the amazing Marlin 3D Printer Firmware was modified for rotating bed based printers, it is optimised for the R-360 3D printer.

 This version is Developed by Kornel Farkas and Gabor Heves

+Please notice this firmware were developed on Arduino Software 1.0.6 and it will not comply on newer versions!

 Licence
 ===================